Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 Besides, there was always the probability that humans were not completely rational when it came to children.
 They might overlook a village full of biodroned adults for the sake of peace and their species’ future longevity, but a dozen dead younglings?
 Not if the example set on Cimbrean was any indication.

 The children, therefore, were tolerated and even given a simulation of the family relationship they’d always had.
-Still… somehow they seemed to *know* that something was not right with their parents: They watched the adults warily, and Six most warily of all.
+Still... somehow they seemed to *know* that something was not right with their parents: They watched the adults warily, and Six most warily of all.

 One was staring at him now - a hip-high creature that regarded him with wide-eyed intensity while sucking on its hand, uncaring of the noxious fluid that oozed from one of its nostrils.
 Barefoot, neglected and dirty as it was, he couldn’t even identify the brat’s gender.